JNavith/genre-guide/README.md

     * Be confident that your domain is pointing at whatever instance (DigitalOcean droplet, AWS EC2 instance, etc.) you are running this project on BEFORE running `./run` in step 3.
 You will reach Let's Encrypt's validation limit basically immediately and be locked out for at least an hour.
 2. Run the `./install` script to fetch all the necessary data and build images
 3. Run the `./run` script to run the containers that need to be up

+Contributing:
+Open an issue (whether or not you know how to program the fix/feature, or have any idea why there's a problem, or are confused about something) or pull request (if you programmed the fix/feature yourself!).
+It can be about anything.
+I am intending to be welcoming to all kinds of contribution.